bbark93/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.

 ## Stretch Interview Questions

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+    a Document object model is a programming interface that allows someone to create, change, or remove elements from the document.

 2. What is an event?
+    Events are "things" that happen in the system you are programming, which the system tells you about so your code can react tho them.

 3. What is an event listener?
+    An event listener ia a way that your code can wait for user interaction like a click, then run some code whenever that action happens.

 4. Why would we convert a NodeList into an Array?
+    To allow us to manipulate the data in the nodelist using methods as we would arrays.

 5. What is a component?
+    components are independent and reusable bits of code like functions.